marijnh/Eloquent-JavaScript/21_skillsharing.md

 will be redrawn, removing both its content and its ((focus)).

-In a heated discussion, where multiple people are adding comments at the same time, this would be very annoying.
+In a heated discussion, where multiple people are adding comments at the same time, this would be annoying.
 Can you come up with a way to solve it?

 {{hint